-The draft net fishery operating in Tullaghan Bay, Bangor District, exploits stocks from the Owenmore, Owenduff and Carrowmore systems, Following a review of this fishery in 2012, the SSCS determined that the main bulk of the catch was made within the estuaries of the individual rivers, so individual catch options were provided rather than a combined common embayment catch option as in previous years.
+The draft net fishery operating in Tullaghan Bay, Bangor District, exploits stocks from the Owenmore, Owenduff and Carrowmore systems.
+Following a review of this fishery in 2012, the SSCS determined that the main bulk of the catch was made within the estuaries of the individual rivers, so individual catch options were provided rather than a combined common embayment catch option as in previous years.
 There is a small overlapping fishery which takes some stock from each river but a local arrangement for the quota for this fishery was determined by IFI for 2013.
-For the 2015 SSCS advice, one of these river stocks, the Owenmore was below CL and no Total Allowable Catch (TAC) was provided for the Tullaghan Bay fishery or the Owenmore River in 2015.
-This has been the case since 2015 and also for the 2020 advice.
-The Owenduff River has a substantial surplus and a TAC was allocated to the Owenduff estuary since 2015.
+For advice provided by the SSCS / TEGOS between 2015 and 2020, one of these river stocks, the Owenmore was below CL and no Total Allowable Catch (TAC) was provided for the Owenmore Estuary.
+The Owenduff River has had a substantial surplus and a TAC has been allocated to the Owenduff Estuary since 2015.